Hegebf/CMIP6-forcing/README.md

-# Code and data used for the paper "21st century scenario forcing increases more for CMIP6 than CMIP5 models", submitted to GRL Sept.
-2022
+# Code and data used for the paper "21st century scenario forcing increases more for CMIP6 than CMIP5 models"

-The preprint is available at: https://doi.org/10.1002/essoar.10512322.1 This repository will be permanently stored in zenodo and get a doi once the paper is accepted.
+The preprint is available at: https://doi.org/10.1002/essoar.10512322.1 (will be replaced with doi for final GRL paper once available)

 ## Step 1: Find out which data are available for analysis
 The work done in this step is stored in the folder Data_availability.